-We have audited the accompanying financial statements of Americans for Immigrant Justice, Inc. (the "Organization"), which comprise the statement of financial position as of December 31, 2018, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Americans for Immigrant Justice, Inc. (the "Organization"), which comprise the statements of financial position as of December 31, 2019 and 2018, and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements.